cuijiyao01/docker-k8s-training/docker/Exercise 1 - Getting Started.md

 # Exercise 1 - Setup of Docker environment

+## Preparations

-In this exercise you will set up a basic Docker environment on a plain SLES 12 machine and run your first container on it.
+In this exercise you will set up a basic Docker environment on your Ubuntu VM and run your first container on it.

-## Prerequisites

 During these exercises, we are going to use Docker on Linux - after all, this is where it all started.
-You can connect to your VM with any SSH client you like, if you do not have one already, we recommend you download and use [PuTTY](https://plx172/K8S_Training/putty.exe).

-The VM will be assigned to you at the beginning of the training.
-Each VM has two users: `training`, who is unprivileged and `root`, who may do everything.
-The passwords will be given to you at the beginning of the training as well.

-## Step 0: log in to your training virtual machine

-Using your SSH client, log in to your virtual machine as user training and as user root.
-With the `id -u` and `whoami` commands, verify that training has a user-ID of 1000 and root has a user-id of 0.
-For the beginning of this exercise, you will need root privileges.

-## Step 1: install docker
+## Step 1: Install docker

+- Open a command window.
+Type `sudo -i` to switch to `root` and open a sub-shell.
+- Type `apt-get update` to update the apt package manager.
+- Type `apt-get -y install docker-ce` to install the docker engine.

 Using the `zypper search` command, search for the Docker packages.
 Once you found them, install them with the `zypper install` command.
 Verify if the packages installed successfully by checking if the files `/usr/bin/docker` and `/usr/bin/dockerd` exist.

-Try to run the command `docker info` but don't be surprised if you get an error message in return.
+You can run `docker -v` to check the version.

-## Step 2: set up the proxy server
+## Step 2: Set up the proxy server
+Docker also needs to know about the proxy settings to work properly.

-Create a systemd drop-in by creating the directory `/etc/systemd/system/docker.service.d`.
+- Create a systemd drop-in by creating the directory `/etc/systemd/system/docker.service.d`.
 Create the file `/etc/systemd/system/docker.service.d/proxy.conf` and put this inside:

 ```bash
 [Service]